thottiamrp/modernweb-2019dec9/Labs/Ch01-MWA_Node/Basics/README.md

     <div id="name"></div>
     ```

 1. Save and then open the file in the Chrome browser and check that your name is displayed.
 You can right-click the html file and choose open in browser, or use the shortcut ALT-B (i you have installed the Open In Browser extension).
-The first time you use Open in Browser you will be prompte for which browser to set as the default.
+The first time you use `Open in Browser` you will be prompted for which browser to set as the default.

 1. Is the page displaying your name as expected?